 - Weight Management: Brisk walking shaves off a lot of calories, increases muscle mass and tone thereby increasing metabolism and calorie burning.
 Walking can help suppress junk food cravings and control stress and anxiety that often lead to overeating.

-- Triggers Brain Power: Walking stimulates blood flow and oxygen, nourishes brain tissue, stimulates production of neurons, synapses, and blood vessels, sharpens brain function and memory recall, lowers the risk of dementia and Alzheimer’s disease in seniors, improves cognitive control and academic performance in preadolescents, and boosts creativity in the young and healthy.
+- Triggers Brain Power: Walking stimulates blood flow and oxygen, nourishes brain tissue, stimulates production of neurons, synapses, and blood vessels, sharpens brain function and memory recall, lowers the risk of dementia and Alzheimer’s disease in seniors, improves cognitive control and academic performance in preadolescents, and boosts creativity in the young

 - Counters Osteoporosis: Walking counts as a weight-bearing activity that stimulates and strengthens muscles, bones and joints, increasing their density and helps reduce your risk for osteoporosis and reduces risk of falls, especially in the elderly.